connortechnology/ZM_ML/README.md

 ## _Cloud ALPR_

 For Cloud ALPR you will need to create an account with the service you want to use [Plate Recognizer, OpenALPR(WIP)].
-OpenALPR Cloud [now knows as Rekor] has changed since zmeventnotification days and needs to be rewritten.
+OpenALPR Cloud [now knows as Rekor] has changed since zmeventnotification days and needs to be rewritten, if someone can give me access to their Rekor API I can update the code.

 ## Server Notes: